 Samples Must Be Fresh

-Samples should be drawn the same day they are submitted or the night before.
+Samples should be drawn the same day they are submitted or the night before - they must be submitted within 24 hours of sampling.
 Tests are run on samples warmed to room temperature and can be no more than 30 hours old when tested.
 Refrigerate if taken the night before.

 - Coliform Bacteria and E. coli: The presence of coliform bacteria or E. coli suggests a possible bacterial contamination.
 A positive test indicates that the well should be checked for septic tank infiltration, a cracked casing, or surface water seepage.